AUGMXNT/transcribe/README.md

 # OpenAI
 pip install openai
 ```

-# Transcribe
+# Transcription

-WhisperX transcription of 33m file took 1m15s of wall time on a 3090 w/ large-v2 model
+[WhisperX](https://github.com/m-bain/whisperX) transcription of 33m file took 1m15s of wall time on a 3090 w/ large-v2 model.

+WhisperX is great - super fast, and with the additional HF-gated models, you can do diarization effectively.

 ```
 # get file